 This topic describes usage of the default membership and role system as introduced in ASP.NET.

-The Optimizely CMS supports several different authentication and authorization systems, see Security.
+The Optimizely Content Management System (CMS) supports several different authentication and authorization systems, see Security.
 For details about the provider model, see the Introduction to Membership section at Microsoft MSDN.

 Authentication and authorization is used by the system to identify users and user groups, and determining what they are allowed to do.

-- Increased scalability.
-Because you call out to a provider, you can delegate security operations to a separate machine, so that if you have to support millions of users, you can use any type of system suitable for that volume and call out to that system from Optimizely CMS.
+- Increased scalability – Because you call out to a provider, you can delegate security operations to a separate machine, so that if you have to support millions of users, you can use any type of system suitable for that volume and call out to that system from CMS.

 The following example shows the role and membership configuration section in web.config: